 One of the Most Creative Comeback Lines in History

-The most creative comeback line in history was when the English scientist Michael Faraday showed his invention (the electric motor) to the British Prime Minister.
+One of the most creative comeback lines in history was when the English scientist Michael Faraday showed his invention (the electric motor) to the British Prime Minister.

 After viewing the rotating shaft of the motor, the Prime Minister exclaimed “What possible use is there for this toy?”
 To which, Faraday immediately replied “Why, sir, someday you will tax it!”